Danger0101/JavaScript-Quiz-PP2/README.md

 - As a user, I want to see my final score at the end of the quiz.
 - As a user, I want to have the option to restart the quiz after finishing it.
 - As a user, I want to see a leaderboard with the top scores.
-- As a user, I want to be able to submit my score and username to the leaderboard.
+- As a user, I want to have the choice to submit my score and a username to the leaderboard.
-- As a user, I want to see my position on the leaderboard after submitting my score.
-- As a user, I want to see a message if my score is not high enough to make it to the leaderboard.
+- As a user, I want to see the top five scores on the leaderboard.
 - As a user, I want to be able to go back to the main menu from the leaderboard.
+- As a user, I want to be able to go back to the main menu from the quiz.
+- As a user, I want to be able to go back to the main menu from a 404 error screen should it arise.
+- As a user, I want to be able to see how to play before starting.
+- As a user, I want to be able to check out the author.

 ## Features
 ### Index Page

 Landing page of JavaScript Showdown.
 It displays a play button when pressed that starts the quiz.
 Also visible is a leaderboard button which will take you to the leaderboard page.

 ![Index Page](./assets/images/readme/features/index.png)

 #### How To Play

 ![How To Play](./assets/images/readme/features/howtoplay.png)
 ---
 ### Quiz Page

 This page starts with a loading animation which will be hidden when the quiz has fully loaded.
 From here a user will select an answer and it will highlight red if it is wrong or green if its correct and after 1 second it will load the next question.
 There is a HUD that will diplay the score and current question with a progress bar.
 After the final question it will take you to the end page.

 ![Quiz Page](./assets/images/readme/features/quiz.png)

 #### Loader
 This appears while quiz loads then disapears.

 ![Loader](./assets/images/readme/features/loader.png)
 #### Correct Answer

 ![Correct Highlight](./assets/images/readme/features/correct.png)

 #### Incorrect Answer

 ![Incorrect Highlight](./assets/images/readme/features/incorrect.png)
 ---
 ### End Page